Skip to main content

 • TPUs (Tensor Processing Units)

-• Industry-leading performance for training large models
+• Industry-leading performance for large model training

 • Optimized for Google Cloud and internal AI workloads